nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Finding a recipe by name: `find`

 Have a certain recipe at the back of your mind that you want to refer to?
-Or want to look up all recipes associated with a specific tag or those containing a specific ingredient?
+Or want to look up all recipes associated with a specific tag or those containing a specific ingredient that you're desperate to clear but have no idea what to pair it with?

-`find` helps to save your time scrolling through your whole list of recipes by displaying only those that match any of your specified keywords straight away.
+`find` helps to save your time scrolling through your whole list of recipes by displaying only those that match any of your specified keywords straight away!

 Format:
 `find [PROPERTY] KEYWORD [ADDITIONAL KEYWORDS]...`